abby-wankenobi/grocery-list-app/README.md

-# Getting Started with Create React App
+# Grocery List App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app lets you add grocery items and their prices to your list, remove them, see your total and know when you are over budget.
+Built with React/TypeScript and uses styled components.

 ## Available Scripts